csteel/vagrant-multi-machine/README.rst

     vagrant plugin install vai

+* Edit Vagrantfile as desired.

+    nano Vagrantfile

+* update the vagrant boxes

+    vagrant box update

 * Fire up Vagrant: ``vagrant up``

-  This will create two virtual machine `web` and `db` and generate the inventory file in ``ansible/inventory``.
+  This will create one or two virtual machines, `web` and `db` and generate the inventory file in ``ansible/inventory``.

 * Run::